survivejs/react-book/manuscript/12_authoring_libraries.md

 T> It can be useful to use `npm link` during development.
 That will allow you to use a development version of your library from some other context.
 Node.js will resolve to the linked version unless local `node_modules` happens to contain a version.

-### Respect the SemVer

-Even though it is simple to publish new versions out there, it is important to respect the SemVer.
-Roughly it states that you should not break backwards compatibility given certain rules are met.
-For example, if your current version is `0.1.4` and you do a breaking change, you should bump to `0.2.0` and document the changes.
-You can understand SemVer much better by studying [the online tool](http://semver.npmjs.com/) and how it behaves.

 ### On Naming Packages

-Before starting to develop it can be a good idea to spend a little bit of time on figuring out a good name for your package.
+Before starting to develop, it can be a good idea to spend a little bit of time on figuring out a good name for your package.
 It's not very fun to write a great package just to notice the name has been taken.
 A good name is easy to find through a search engine, and most importantly, is available at npm.

 As of npm 2.7.0 it is possible to create [scoped packages](https://docs.npmjs.com/getting-started/scoped-packages).
 They follow format `@username/project-name`.
-Simply follow that format when naming your project.
+Simply follow that when naming your project.

 ### Bumping a Version

 Bumping a version is simple too.
 You'll just need to invoke `npm version <x.y.z>`.
 That will update *package.json* and create a version commit automatically.
 If you hit `npm publish`, you should have something new out there.

 Note that in the example above I've set up `version` related hooks to make sure a version will contain a fresh version of a distribution build.
 I also run tests just in case.

+### Respect the SemVer

+Even though it is simple to publish new versions out there, it is important to respect the SemVer.
+Roughly it states that you should not break backwards compatibility, given certain rules are met.
+For example, if your current version is `0.1.4` and you do a breaking change, you should bump to `0.2.0` and document the changes.
+You can understand SemVer much better by studying [the online tool](http://semver.npmjs.com/) and how it behaves.

 ## Library Formats